 This is a guest post from Monika Kucich.

 Opatija is a small town and seaside resort on the Kvarner Bay in Croatia.
-Its mild Mediterranean climate makes this town a popular summer destination but also a great place to visit in winter as it is not too cold.
+Its mild Mediterranean climate makes this town a popular summer destination but also a great place to visit in winter as it is not too cold compared to elsewhere in Europe.
 Whichever time of the year you choose to visit this town, you’ll have something to see and experience together with your dog.

 Keep in mind that it can get a bit crowded during the July and August so if you don’t like to visit while there’s a lot of tourists, I suggest you visit in spring or fall.